handmade success

 What commission does Faire charge brands?

-Faire charges brands a 25% commission on a new retailer's first order and 15% on all repeat orders from the same retailer.
-There's also a flat $10 transaction fee per order.
-If you bring an existing customer to Faire via your Faire Direct link, the commission drops to 0% — you only pay the $10 transaction fee.
+Faire charges brands a 15% commission on all marketplace orders, first order or repeat.
+On a new retailer's first order only, there's also a one-time $10 new-customer fee, plus a payment processing fee (1.9-3.5% + $0.30) on every order.
+If you bring an existing customer to Faire via your Faire Direct link, the commission drops to 0%.
 There is no monthly subscription fee.

 How does Faire pay brands and how long does it take?